MonsterAzi/Latent-CNN-Test/README.md

 # Latent CNN Test
 A test of Latent CNNs.
+It uses OpenCLIP and the SD VAE